RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Enabling sensing in IEEE 802.11ay

 After identifying the subjects' ranges and angles using beam training packets, we include a TRN field in \textit{data packets} with a sufficient number of TRN units to illuminate all the subjects in the scene; each TRN unit uses a suitable \ac{bp} that specifically points in the direction of a person.
 This steers the energy of the transmitted signal so as to best capture the \ac{md} signatures of the subjects, while maintaining low additional overhead for the data packets.
-Considering that data packets are sent much more frequently than beam training packets, our approach enables sampling the \ac{cir} with a much lower $T_c$ compared to using beam training packets only, hence achieving higher frequency resolution.
+Considering that data packets are sent much more frequently than beam training packets, our approach can sample the \ac{cir} with a sufficiently low $T_c$ to capture the desired range of frequencies for human movement analysis.